What makes a fell dangerous? What about using a cellphone up there?

 Should this fail for whatever reason, get to higher ground.

 Weather conditions can weaken the signal as well.
 Rain, blizzard and thunder bring along a whole new set of issues.
 Different makes and models also differ when it comes to antennas.

 Phones bought from abroad might work identically, worse or not at all, depending on what frequencies they support.
 Usually European bought phones work here in Finland just fine, though.
 Remember to test them out before the hike!

 I feel like, thanks to my career in cellphone technologies, I could talk about this until the cows come home but maybe I covered the most crucial parts.
 If you have any questions, don’t be afraid to ask!

 The ultimate Hetta-Pallas guide answers your questions about the most popular and the oldest hiking trail in Finland.
-This is the third installment.
+This is the fifth installment.
 Click the texts below to go to the other blog posts.
 If the post is already published, you’ll see a link.
 You can also ask additional information in the comment section below or by sending us a message on Facebook!

 - Preparations and bookings/services

 - Huts along the trail

 - Terrain difficulty, trail safety and cellphone coverage

 - Trash-free hiking, economic use of gas and firewood